Photospheric high-frequency acoustic power excess in sunspot umbra: signature of magneto-acoustic modes: Abstract

 \section{Abstract}

-We show the observational evidence for the presence of MHD waves in the solar photosphere deduced from SOHO MDI Dopplergram velocity observations.
-The magneto-acoustic oscillations are observed as acoustic power enhancement in the sunspot umbra at high frequency bands in the velocity component transverse to the magnetic field.
-We use numerical modelling of the wave propagation through localised non-uniform magnetic field concentration along with the same filtering procedure as applied to the observations to identify the observed waves.
-Underpinned by the results of the numerical simulations we classify the observed oscillations as slow magneto-acoustic waves excited by the trapped sub-photospheric acoustic waves.
+{ We present observational evidence for the presence of MHD waves in the solar photosphere deduced from SOHO/MDI Dopplergram velocity observations.
+The magneto-acoustic perturbations are observed as acoustic power enhancement in the sunspot umbra at high-frequency bands in the velocity component perpendicular to the magnetic field.
+We use numerical modelling of wave propagation through localised non-uniform magnetic field concentration along with the same filtering procedure as applied to the observations to identify the observed waves.
+Guided by the results of the numerical simulations we classify the observed oscillations as magneto-acoustic waves excited by the trapped sub-photospheric acoustic waves.
 We consider the potential application of the presented method as a diagnostic tool for magnetohelioseismology. \keywords{Solar: photosphere, sunspots --- helioseismology: acoustic oscillations, MHD, simulations}}